The field guide

 Know your evolve moves.

-After a read, the controls under the card each change the idea in a different direction.
+After a read, the controls under the card each move the idea in one direction — and the walled-off grader re-judges every result.
 This is where the hunt is won:

 Add unlike material